How it works

 Vermifiltration is therefore well suited to both domestic wastewater treatment and also community-based treatment using simplified sewers.

-The first stage removes solids from the wastewater and digests these.
+The first stage removes solids from the wastewater and these are digested by earthworms.

 Wastewater from toilets, kitchen, bathroom etc enters the vermidigester vault at the top.
 Solid waste (poo, toilet paper, kitchen waste, hair etc) is retained in the vermidigester and accumulates on the media surface, where worms reduce this to humus.
 The liquid filters through the substrate and exits the vermidigester at the bottom.